kellegous/wordle/README.md

 If you must go down this road, you can begin your journey here. https://www.powerlanguage.co.uk/wordle/

-## NOTE: This is a WIP and it's very likely broken.

-This is a fun little exploratory project where I'm tinkering with various approaches.
-This code will be broken a lot until I remove this banner.

 ## How to use this solver.

 ### Building it.